robinhoo1973/LeetCode/87. Scramble String/ReadMe.md

              Fig. 3
 ```

-So, we create an array to store all the information related to a certain x row in our diagram is a column.
+So, we create an array to store all the information related to a certain x row in our diagram, which is a column.
 In this way, we have x[0] with a dynamic length array to represent coordination y and lengths.
 It should look like this:
 ```c_cpp
 x[0]={(0,1),(0,1),(0,2),(0,3),(0,4),(0,5)}
 ```

 Somehow, it's easy to understand and hard to manipulate by computing in a quick way.
-So we redesigned the data structure as shown below.
-We can quickly access the x, and y coordination and the length of the cross-associated diagonal.
+So, we redesigned the data structure as shown below.
+We can quickly access the x and y coordination and the length of the cross-associated diagonal.
 ```c_cpp
 x[0]={1,2,3,4,5}
 y[0]={0,0,0,0,0}